English Royal Renaissance: 3 Days in London Itinerary

 TRANSPORTATION: Knightsbridge → Piccadilly Circus via the Piccadilly line towards Arnos Grove on the Tube (5 min, 3 stops, £2.80)

-To cap off the end of your second day exploring London, head across the street from the W London to O’Neill’s on Wardour Street.
-This multi-story Irish pub is an insanely fun place to dance the night away, and has been buzzing with live music since the 1930’s.
-I found the ground floor to be quieter with groups sitting at tables or the bar counter, chatting and enjoying their drinks.
-Moving up a level is a bumping dance floor with a balcony overlooking the bar, which blasted American hits from the 2010’s while I was there.
-The top level is where the magic happens, with rock, pop, soul, acoustic performances from local bands singing their hearts out on center stage.
-My best friend and I danced up here until we got kicked out at their 2:00 AM closing time, belting out classic pop-punk hits like “Stacy’s Mom” and “Jessie’s Girl” alongside the cover band performing.
-The hundreds of photos I took this night cannot emphasize this enough, but we really had a great time here and I’m sure you will too!
+The ground floor is the calmest with groups sitting and chatting over drinks.
+Move up a level to the bumping dance floor with a balcony overlooking the bar, where American hits from the 2010’s were blasted while I was there.
+The top level though is where the magic happens with rock, pop, soul, and acoustic performances from local bands singing their hearts out on center stage.
+I danced here until the 2:00 AM close, belting out classic pop-punk hits like “Stacy’s Mom” and “Jessie’s Girl” alongside the cover band performing.
 Plus, there’s conveniently a McDonald’s around the corner for the late night munchies you’ll have after dancing all night long!

 Day 3